catamphetamine/universal-webpack/README.md

 So I did some research on Webpack builds for Node.js and came up with this proof-of-concept solution which seems to work good enough.
 It supports all Webpack features (all plugins, etc).

+## `universal-webpack` vs `webpack-isomorphic-tools`

+`webpack-isomorphic-tools` hooks into `require()` function with the help of `require-hacker` and does what needs to be done.

+`universal-webpack` doesn't hook into `require()` function - it's just a helper for transforming client-side Webpack configuration to a server-side Webpack configuration.
+It doesn't run on the server-side or something.
+It's just a Webpack configuration generator - turned out that Webpack has a `target: "node"` parameter which makes it output code that runs on Node.js without any issues.

+I wrote `webpack-isomorphic-tools` before `universal-webpack`, so `universal-webpack` is the recommended tool.
+However many people still use `webpack-isomorphic-tools` (including me) and find it somewhat less complicated for beginners.

 ## Installation

 ```